-The Washington Post -- which obtained an advanced copy of the book
+The Washington Post obtained an advance copy of the book

 “Sooner or later, everybody who works for Donald Trump will see a side of him that makes you wonder why you took a job with him in the first place,” they wrote in the book, according to the Post.
 “His wrath is never intended as any personal offense, but sometimes it can be hard not to take it that way.
 The mode that he switches into when things aren’t going his way can feel like an all-out assault; it’d break most hardened men and women into little pieces.”

 They said they “both had moments where they wanted to parachute off Trump Force One,” but added they got used to the environment.